 The Company generally makes a matching contribution each pay period that is based on the percentage of eligible pay that the participant contributes.
-The Company matching contribution differs depending on the employee group in which the participant belongs.
-The maximum percentage of eligible pay which the Company will match is 6 percent.
+The Company matching contribution and the ratio of the Company matching contribution to the participant contribution differs depending on the employee group in which the participant belongs.
+The maximum percentage of eligible participant pay which the Company will match is 6 percent.
 The Plan includes matching provisions in accordance with the provisions of the applicable union contracts.

 For certain employee groups, Company matching contributions are invested automatically in units of the Ball Corporation Common Stock Fund.
-The Ball Corporation Common Stock Fund included \$856,593 and \$995,702 in the Vanguard Prime Money Market Fund as of December 31, 2009, and 2008, respectively.
+The Ball Corporation Common Stock Fund included \$1,792,315 and \$1,308,539 in the Vanguard Prime Money Market Fund as of December 31, 2011, and 2010, respectively.
 These amounts are included in the mutual funds line in the Statements of Net Assets Available for Benefits.
 For remaining employee groups, Company matching contributions are invested according to participant elections.
 Participants whose Company matching contributions are automatically invested in the Ball Corporation Common Stock Fund may immediately diversify this investment.

-Employees in the Company's aerospace division who are not participants in the Ball Corporation Economic Value Added Incentive Compensation Plan may receive an additional match under the Plan.
-This provision allows up to a maximum of 4 percent of the employee's pay if the Economic Value Added performance factor of Ball Aerospace & Technologies Corp. ("BATC") achieved is between 1.0 percent and 2.0 percent (inclusive) in accordance with conditions of the BATC Performance Sharing Match Program.
+Employees in the Company's Aerospace and Technologies division who are not participants in the Ball Corporation Economic Value Added Incentive Compensation Plan may receive an additional match under the Plan.
+This provision allows up to a maximum of 4 percent of the employee's pay if the Economic Value Added performance factor of Ball Aerospace and Technologies Corp. ("BATC") achieved is between a 1.0 and 2.0 payout (inclusive) in accordance with conditions of the BATC Performance Sharing Match Program.
 The additional match is invested in accordance with participant elections.
-An additional match in the amount of \$8,288,978 was made for 2008, and was funded in 2009.
-There was no additional match required to be made for 2009.
-In addition, other receivables in the amounts of \$2,657,091 and \$495,287 were recorded for 2009 and 2008, respectively.
+An additional match in the amount of \$8,526,069 was required for 2011, and was funded in 2012.
+An additional match in the amount of \$3,290,112 was required for 2010, and was funded in 2011.